Hours: M-F 8:30-5 PM ET

 Take advantage of the growing demand for public safety and security professionals with superior education and training and finish your bachelor's degree online in Interdisciplinary Studies with a focus in criminal justice studies.

-Whether you are a seasoned professional or a newcomer to the field of criminal justice, the UWW Degree Completion Program will help you can tailor your degree with online courses in criminal forensics, race and policing, serial and mass murder, drugs, white collar crime, domestic violence, juvenile justice, and more.
+Whether you are a seasoned professional or a newcomer to the field of criminal justice, the UWW Interdisciplinary Studies program will help you can tailor your degree with online courses in criminal forensics, race and policing, serial and mass murder, drugs, white collar crime, domestic violence, juvenile justice, and more.

 - You’re in the Driver’s Seat: Design your own degree concentration through your perfect mix of 100% online courses, and optional blended, or on-campus offerings to fit your busy life.
 Plus, most of our courses are asynchronous, meaning you can complete them on your schedule.